PetarMilikic/function-set-interpreter/README.md

  **Set rules:**

- As an example we can define set with name A and elements 1,2 and 3 with: A={1,2,3};
+ As an example we can define set with name A and elements 1,2 and 3 with: A= {1, 2, 3};

  When set is defined we can write it on output with print command : print A;